jackos/intro-to-gpu/intro-to-gpu.md

 GPU thread: [ 3 0 0 ]
 ```

-You'll see the word `host` which refers to the CPU that coordinates the kernel launches, `device` refers to the accelerator which in this case is a GPU.
 In the above example we failed to call `synchronize` before printing on the `host`, the `device` will be slightly slower to finish its work, so you see that output after the `host` output.
-Let's fix the placement of `synchronize`:
+Let's add a `synchronize`:

 ```mojo :once
 ctx.enqueue_function[printing_kernel](grid_dim=1, block_dim=4)